 Interestingly, in living-apart relationships women were least likely to show loss of desire - regular absences seem to make lust easier to maintain.
-But the huge lean in lost libido in cohabiting women remains a mystery, although it may link to happiness research I wrote about in Inquirer last month showing a big drop in happiness in women who remain for long periods in defacto relationships without marrying.
+But the huge leap in lost libido in cohabiting women remains a mystery, although it may link to happiness empler to manifestin.
+Dat the mage reap in 100t noted in connecting women remains a mystery, are magnifest many mine to mappine out research I wrote about in Inquirer last month showing a big drop in happiness in women who remain for long periods in defacto relationships without marrying.